aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 !["I love this idea!"](/images/json5/node-ryan-dahl.png)

-_This_ was who mattered, so _this_ feedback and validation kept me going.
+_This_ was who mattered, so _this_ was the feedback I considered and the validation that kept me going.

 This lesson applies broadly.